top of page

 WorshipWe remain committed to deepening our love for the Eucharist.
 Each Thursday, we have Eucharistic Adoration after the 8:15 a.m.
 Mass until 12:00 noon.
 Our Adoration Chapel is also open during weekday office hours for anyone who wishes to spend quiet time in prayer before the Lord.
 Last September, we completed a parish-wide formation series, “Loving the Mass, Loving Jesus: A Four-Weekend Journey Through the Parts of the Mass,” helping us grow in our understanding of the Holy Eucharist and in recognizing Christ’s transforming presence in our lives.

-As part of our ongoing response to the Diocesan Pastoral Plan, we will soon be launching a Parish Survey to help us understand the needs and hopes of our parishioners.
+As part of our ongoing response to the Diocesan Pastoral Plan, we have launched a Parish Survey to help us understand the needs and hopes of our parishioners.
 This will give us valuable insight into how we can better serve our community.
-We will also hold Parish Listening Sessions—please stay tuned for the schedule of these opportunities to share

 In the meantime, we invite everyone to participate in the many activities and ministries of our parishEach gathering, prayer, and act of service is a step in nourishing your faith and growing as a disciple of Christ.